pac12/drupal-test/README.md

 if you are unsure or stuck on something.
 The resulting module will go through a code review where choices and implementation details can be discussed.

+The development portion of this evaluation is expected to take approx. 3-4 hours to complete .
+Times to completion will vary widely depending on experience.
+You will be able to get your development environment setup prior to beginning this evaluation.

+You are also encouraged to ask questions and interact with the other developers during this evaluation.
+At the end of the evaluation you will turn in your completed `filtered_videos` module for review.

 Dependencies
 ============